HSBC vs Santander business account – which one should you choose?

 ⚡ The cheapest – HSBC wins on fees

-If cost is your top concern, HSBC Kinetic clearly wins.
-The account has no monthly account fee at all, while Santander’s 1|2|3 Business Account charges £7.50 once the introductory period ends.
+If cost is your top concern, HSBC’s Small Business Banking Account clearly wins.
+The account has no monthly account fee at all, while Santander’s Business Current Account (Classic) charges £9.99 from the start with no introductory free period.
 Most standard UK banking services – transfers, standing orders, and mobile cheque deposits – are included at no extra cost.
 International transfers and cash handling carry standard fees listed in HSBC’s Business Price List.

 Verdict: HSBC offers the lowest ongoing cost and a smoother app experience.